poppinss/macroable/README.md

 [![gh-workflow-image]][gh-workflow-url] [![typescript-image]][typescript-url] [![npm-image]][npm-url] [![license-image]][license-url] [![synk-image]][synk-url]

-Macroable is a very simple implementation for adding properties and getters to the class prototype.
+Macroable is an ergonomic implementation for adding properties and getters to the class prototype.
 You might not even need this package, if you are happy writing `Object.defineProperty` calls yourself.

 ## Usage
 Install the package from npm packages registry as follows.